 This is getting tricky.
-Hitting places “on a list,” which has become sort of a CTMQ household joke, to spice up the 2 or 3 times per year drive back up from visiting my family in Delaware is starting to become more difficult.
-For obvious reasons, each time we go to one makes it one less “on a list.”
+Hitting places “on a list,” which has become sort of a CTMQ household joke, to spice up the drives back up from visiting my family in Delaware is starting to become more difficult.
+For obvious reasons, each time we go to one place… it makes it one less “on a list.”
 Of course, repeating some of the ice cream stops would not upset any of the three of us.
 But until the list(s) narrow to such a point that there are no more practical stops in southern or western CT, we’ll keep experiencing new food experiences.

-(By “practical” I mean that I don’t think hyper-expensive romantic dinner spots in Greenwich, of which there are several “on a list,” would be the best idea with a tired and road-weary Damian.)
+(By “practical” I mean that I don’t think expensive restaurants in Greenwich would be the best idea with a tired and road-weary Damian.)